LavaMoat/lavamoat.github.io/src/content/docs/guides/harden-scripts.md

 - Add explicit entries for most commonly used scripts that you can afford to harden.
 - Build up a set of profiles over time as you learn what each script needs.

-Skipping setting a default is particularly useful when you often compose scripts from other scripts.
+Omitting a default is particularly useful when you often compose scripts from other scripts.

 ```json
 "scripts": {